 Roles in accommodation and food services attract young and often less qualified staff.
-There is a strong reliance on migrants and a seasonal workforce into roles on the West Coast, particularly at peak times of the year.
+There is also a strong reliance on migrants and a seasonal workforce into roles on the West Coast, particularly at peak times of the year.
 This results in a low employee retention rate.
-Despite staffing pressures easing the sector is still struggling to attract trained chefs.
-There is also local demand for regional-specific storytelling to enhance the visitor experience.